 One of the ways you can increase your social connections, whether or not you are still working, is by volunteering.
 The health impacts of volunteering are well documented – it reduces stress, gives a sense purpose and helps people to feel more engaged.
 According to Volunteering Australia, people who volunteer in Australia are happier, healthier and sleep better than those who do not volunteer.
 Sustained volunteering is also associated with better mental health.

 There are plenty of other ways to increase your social connections outside of volunteering, such as joining a sporting club or taking up a new hobby.
-Of all the advice I can give about risk reduction and dementia, this is one that will probably provide you with the most enjoyment.
+Of all the advice we can give about risk reduction and dementia, this is one that will probably provide you with the most enjoyment.

-Maintain your social connections
+Maintain your social connections:

 - Connect, or re-connect, with your neighbours